neodgm/neodgm/README.en.md

-If you are using this font to author contents which are to be displayed in standard-DPI PC displays, follow the typography guidelines as much as possible to get the best result.
+If you are using this font to author contents which are to be displayed in standard-DPI PC displays, follow the typography guidelines as much as possible to deliver the best result.

 https://neodgm.dalgona.dev/guides.html